 - Another con to deforestation is erosion.
 Burning vegetation residues after slashing exposes the soil surface to direct contact with rain.
 As a result, exposed soil erodes easily.
 Exposing topsoil to wind causes an additional form of erosion.
 Generally, erosion removes the fertile topsoil making the land more barren and therefore difficult to farm.

 - Trees help the soil hold nutrients; otherwise, the nutrients gets washed away by the rain.
 This can happen in as little as three years, leaving barren soil behind.
 It can take up to 50 years for the forest to recover.
 This loss of soil fertility may cause more deforestation leading to more nutrient loss leading to fields unable to support growth of any kind.

-The leading cause of deforestation globally is “agribusiness” or “industrial agriculture” to produce commodities such as soy, cattle, palm oil, and wood.
+The leading cause of deforestation globally (accounting for 80% of deforested land) is “agribusiness” or “industrial agriculture” to produce commodities such as soy, cattle, palm oil, and wood.
 The next largest causes of deforestation include local production of agriculture, mining, infrastructure, and urban expansion.
 Weak laws and enforcement are also critical causes of deforestation, but this means that there are solutions.